webfarmer/decisionsai/README.md

 ![DecisionsAI About](readme/about.png)

+> **WARNING**: This project currently requires significant memory resources to run.
+While optimization efforts are ongoing, including plans to make it compatible with a Raspberry Pi 5, it is currently being developed on an Apple M3 Max with 32GB of RAM.

+The AI models used in this project collectively consume at least 6GB of memory.
+Therefore, it is strongly recommended to run DecisionsAI on a machine with a minimum of 16GB of RAM for optimal performance.

+Please note that future updates will focus on reducing the memory footprint and improving efficiency across various hardware configurations and there will be a fallback to smaller models, or API's if the system resources are too low.

 > **IMPORTANT**: This project is currently in an experimental stage and not fully functional.
 It is actively being developed and updated.
 Contributions are deeply encouraged and welcome!

 <p align="center">